Make your own mixes and save

 Take the Next Step:

 - Visit the TDS library for more great dessert recipes.

-Discuss "Hot Chocolate Mix" in The Dollar Stretcher Community
+Discuss "Homemade Fudge" in The Dollar Stretcher Community

 Share your thoughts about this article with the editor.

 - Holiday smoothie ideas

 - Healthy homemde chicken coating